 “Where is your mommy?”
 I asked.

-She pointed somewhere over her shoulder, back toward the dark street.
+She pointed behind her, toward the dark end of the street.

 “At home.”